 Resilient Gratitude Through the Concealment

-We have so far discussed thanking G-d for the simple good things in our life, mindfulness in our gratitude and forming a relationship with the advice of hitbodedut.
+We have so far discussed thanking G-d for the simple good things in our life, mindfulness in our gratitude and forming a relationship with the advice of hitbodedut -personal prayer.
 The question is asked though, how do we keep this up when times are rough when things are not working and not going the way we want them to?

 How do we keep forming a relationship with G-d during difficult times when G-d is hidden from us and, in essence, is concealed from us.